lowRISC/opentitan/doc/security/README.md

 *   Output Feedback (OFB) mode, and
 *   Counter (CTR) mode.

+Galois/Counter Mode (GCM) can be implemented by leveraging Ibex for the GHASH operation as demonstrated in [OpenTitan's library of cryptographic implementations][cryptolib].

 ### [HMAC][hmac]

 HMAC with SHA-2 FIPS 180-4 compliant hash function, supporting both